jopieji/jopieji/README.md

 - 👋 I'm a fourth year student at DePaul University studying Computer Science with an emphasis in Software Development.
 - 👀 I’m interested in sports, cooking, finance, sustainability, and music.
 - 🛠️ This spring, I finished a basic version of a Java-based Git Repository Code Analysis tool.
 I also wrapped up an internship at CCC Intelligent Solutions in May.
 I worked on the Workflow team on security optimizations, new security protocols, API development, and enhancements for my team's main search algorithm.
-  This summer, I'm wrapping up at Climate LLC in my second consecutive year working on the Data Experience team.
-I've been focused on production support, configuring observability software, leading a cost tracking initiative, and working on our microservices architecture using a multitude of software tools, languages, and techniques.
+  This summer, I worked at Climate LLC for a second consecutive year working on the Data Experience team.
+I've been focused on production support, configuring observability software, leading a cost-tracking initiative, and working on our microservices architecture using a multitude of software tools, languages, and techniques.
-  Now, I'm focused on my [capstone project](https://github.com/Green-Goblins-CSC394/greenGroupEcommerce) for my Computer Science degree program and looking for full time employment starting in 2024!
+  Now, I'm focused on my [capstone project](https://github.com/Green-Goblins-CSC394/greenGroupEcommerce) for my Computer Science degree program and learning Rust :crab: on my own time.
 - 💼 I just accepted an offer from Climate to work as an Engineer starting in 2024!
 I'm so excited to return to such an innovative company and continue working in Chicago with my wonderful and intelligent colleagues :)
 - :closed_book: I'm excited for my Fall coursework at DePaul in compiler design and data science, but I'm really excited for my Capstone Software Projects class.
-I want to teach myself Go in the coming months and maybe start up a Go project on my own time.
-- 💞️ I’m looking to collaborate on financial related projects and projects finding creative solutions regarding sustainability.
+- 💞️ I’m looking to collaborate on Rust projects and projects finding creative solutions regarding sustainability.
 - 📫 You can email me at jakeopie9@gmail.com, or reach out to me on LinkedIn at https://www.linkedin.com/in/jake-opie-992b19218/

 ### Languages and Technologies
 - Python
-- JavaScript
 - Java
 - React
+- Rust
 - C
 - Spring Boot
 - SQL (MySQL, PostgreSQL, SQLite)